 John 13:34-35 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”

-9. To lay up treasures in Heaven and show your heart.
+9. To lay up treasures in Heaven and reveal your heart.